MFA in Writing Resources

 Please note: The following rules and policies and all other provisions of these guidelines supersede any previous guidelines.
 By enrolling in the Writing Seminars, students automatically accept the rules and policies and acknowledge the right of the Writing Seminars to impose penalties and to take disciplinary action.

 An Incomplete may be considered when extenuating circumstances such as illness or death in the family arise.
 In such a case, the teacher may, at their discretion, recommend an Incomplete for the term, if material is of insufficient quality, quantity, unacceptably late, or simply not finished.
-All Incompletes will be reviewed by the Executive Director, the Director, in consultation with the teacher. who will make the final decision to confer the Incomplete and will also define a written plan for completion of work.
+All Incompletes will be reviewed by the Executive Director, and the Director, in consultation with the teacher who will make the final decision to confer the Incomplete and will also define a written plan for completion of work.
 If work is not completed by the date specified in the plan, the student will be denied credit for the term and will receive a failing grade.

 Students who have received a Marginal Pass for the term or are carrying an Incomplete or are on Academic Probation are no longer considered in Good Academic Standing and will be allowed only one subsequent term to get back in good standing.